-Cold Case found its voice halfway through its first season: "The Letter," which aired in January of 2004, was followed by Stiehm's "Boy in the Box," easily one of her two best scripts.
+Cold Case hit its stride halfway through its first season: "The Letter," which aired in January of 2004, was followed by Stiehm's "Boy in the Box," easily one of her two best scripts.
 The show was on a roll, and it got tougher and tighter as it headed into Season 2; the writers had mastered the rules, and now they knew how to exploit them -- and when to break them.
 I used to think Season 2 was Cold Case at its best, but on re-viewing, I was struck by how much a key subplot -- an affair between Scotty and Lilly's barmaid sister -- drags it down, pitting the two detectives against each other in a way that reflects badly on both.
 (It derails the show the way Watson's pairing with Sherlock's brother did in the second season of Elementary.)
 And it's filled with laughable, sudsy dialogue like Lilly's "Whoring it up with a cocktail waitress won't bring back your dead girlfriend," a line that so reeked of camp in 2005, I had it emblazoned on a T-shirt.
 Season 3 isn't saddled with that story-line, but you can feel a bit of writers' malaise setting in.
 For every great episode, there's a dismal one to follow, and although the pitches themselves aren't bad -- e.g., "an insecure girl gets conned into helping two bank robbers" -- there doesn't seem to be much going on beyond the pitches.
 The show feels a little limp, like a series in need of a shake-up.
 And it gets one, when Sud is promoted to showrunner for Cold Case's fourth season.

 Flashback #3: About four weeks after Season 4 got underway, I was struck down by an auto-immune illness, and was off my feet for nearly six months.
 I watched a lot of TV during that time, but I can't say that I appreciated a lot of TV during that time; probably as a result, I've always remembered Sud's first season as showrunner being underwhelming.
 But as Cold Case reminds us, sometimes you need to take a second look.
 I engaged in a Season 4 rewatch recently, and realized my initial impressions were wrong: it's a splendid season.
-There are only a couple of lackluster episodes; by and large, both the cases and the personal stories are top-notch -- and it maintains a good balance between the two.

 The new writing team offers up stirring cases and engrossing story arcs.
-The only thing they don't address is the rigidity of the format, which had already grown stale.
+Their biggest challenge, though, is the rigidity of the show's format, which had already grown stale.
 Not the cold opens, which remained pretty much what I described above, nor the epilogues: musical montages that buttoned the cases, as the killers were taken into custody.
 Those were a given, and they bookended the episodes nicely.
 It's the interrogations that had become predictable.
 In the earliest seasons of Cold Case, not every interview grew confrontational, or dissolved into a flashback.
 By Season 3, however, the weekly formula had become the detectives grilling a suspect, announcing some new and incriminating evidence they'd just uncovered, then instantly turning up the heat with "And then you killed him/her!"
 To which the suspect would counter, "I wasn't the one who had a problem with him/her; that was [new suspect]" -- and then we'd cut to a flashback, pointing the finger at someone else.
 And then they'd go accuse that suspect, who'd deflect blame with their own recollection -- and it would all repeat.
 Six or seven times, and by then, it was about eight minutes to the hour, so you knew it was time for someone to confess.

 Throughout the season, you're struck by clever moves that don't feel calculated: the Sud touch is everywhere evident.
-Sometimes it's just a shift in focus, as in Johnson's "The Key," which dredges up one of Jeffries' unsolved murders, or Sud's own "8:03 AM," which finds Miller reopening a case that's haunted her for years.
+Sometimes it's just a shift in focus, as in Jennifer Johnson's "The Key," which dredges up one of Jeffries' unsolved murders, or Sud's own "8:03 AM," which finds Miller reopening a case that's haunted her for years.
 Similarly, in Plageman's taut and tense "Offender," Scotty finds it hard to stay impartial when a case hits too close to home.
-And fittingly for a showrunner whose first great episode had stretched some sixty-five years into the past, the oldest cases prove among the most engrossing, notably Harris's "Static," which revisits the 1958 slaying of a radio DJ.
+And fittingly for a showrunner whose first great episode had stretched some sixty-five years into the past, the oldest cases prove among the most rewarding, notably Harris's "Static," which revisits the 1958 slaying of a radio DJ.
 (As with all Harris's scripts, it features immaculate period detail, here an understanding of how payola was changing the music industry, and how rock 'n' roll was forever changing American society.)
 Even when the show stretches itself too far, as in Bensinger's "Torn," which reopens the 1919 case of a murdered suffragette and attempts to solve a mystery where there are no suspects left to interview, you can't help but admire the aspiration.

 In any other season, those would be the highlights, and they'd be enough.
 But Season 4 features three episodes that exceed even those, where the quality of the scripts is matched by sterling performances and stylish direction.

 Johnson's "The Good-Bye Room," directed by Holly Dale, offers up the season's most radiant guest turn: Johanna Braddy as Hilary West, a pregnant teenager in 1964, consigned to a church-run home for unwed mothers.
 She's surrounded by a particularly odious lot -- the weak-willed mother, the bad-seed juvie, the harridan nun -- but little by little, Hilary's unflagging optimism and unforced joie de vivre prove contagious.
 As the episode progresses, the other characters find themselves sympathetic to her plight and -- to the extent that they're able -- rally to her side.
-It's the rare procedural episode where the characters are not only fully defined, but dynamic.
+It's the rare procedural episode where the characters are not only defined, but dynamic.
 And there's one blissful scene midway through, in which Hilary and the other girls take a trip to a local record store, to sample the latest 45s.
-As they burst into a spontaneous sing-along of The Supremes' "Where Did Our Love Go," Hilary's light burns bright -- and even though you know it will soon be snuffed out, you're quite willing to forget that for the time being and just savor the moment.
+As they burst into a spontaneous sing-along of The Supremes' "Where Did Our Love Go," the light inside Hilary burns bright -- and even though you know it will soon be snuffed out, you're quite willing to forget that for the time being and just savor the moment.
 In its celebration of female camaraderie, it calls to mind the opening of Sud's "The Letter"; you watch it and think, "Johnson learned fast, and she learned well."

 Those three episodes go beyond mere brilliance; they're heartbreakers.
+They're classics.
 And they're surrounded by a dozen episodes that are quite splendid in their own right.
 Forget my initial, medicated response: the fourth season of Cold Case is an exceptionally fine one.
 I think the case could be made that it's the best season of any Bruckheimer procedural.